-The 2015 MLK Day of Service Project under the auspices of Hillsborough Community College is pleased to award funds to support projects honoring the MLK Day of Service, that 1) include meaningful service that meets an identified community need; 2) engage volunteers in service; 3) recruit a diverse cross-section of the community as volunteers; 4) support the legacy of Dr. King; and 5) provide opportunities for sustained service and ongoing community involvement.
-Awards funding is contingent on the availability of funds.
+The 2016 MLK Day of Service Project under the auspices of Hillsborough Community College is pleased to announce its award program.
+We seek to award funds to support projects honoring the MLK Day of Service, that 1) include meaningful service that meets an identified community need; 2) engage volunteers in service; 3) recruit a diverse cross-section of the community as volunteers; 4) support the legacy of Dr. King; and 5) provide opportunities for sustained service and ongoing community involvement.
+Award funding is contingent on the availability of funds.

 HISTORY OF THE MLK DAY OF SERVICE

 The National Martin Luther King Day of Service was created in 1994 through federal legislation co-authored by former Pennsylvania U.S. Senator Harris Wolford and Atlanta Congressman John Lewis, both veterans of the Civil Rights Movement with Dr. King.
 Wolford and others led some 3,000 volunteers in 150 service projects, along with corporate sponsors, community leaders, students, volunteers and people from throughout the region all to honor Dr. King’s legacy and uplift the community as he would have, with a “Day On” of service, not a “Day Off."
 Since that time, the project has caught hold around the U.S. and grown tremendously.
 By example, the Greater Philadelphia King Day of Service, which includes Pennsylvania, New Jersey, and Delaware, held the record in 2011 for the largest King Day of Service event in the nation.
 A record 75,000 people of all ages and backgrounds volunteered in some 1,200 service projects.